Alzinger Ried Loibenberg Smaragd Wachau Riesling

 Soil type: barren primary rock with shallow soils

 Wine-making: Spontaneously fermented in stainless steel.
 Elevage in steel with a small amount of neutral Austrian oak.

-The south-facing terraces of the Loibenberg are considered the warmest of the Wachau.
-This statement, however, falls short and leaves out a lot of factors that affect the wines.
-Some vines lie between the first terraces on the slope foot and the last on the summit-a good 200 meter difference.
-In addition, many vineyards are in the shadow of protective forests beyond also open trenches to the north, whose air, especially at night, the climate cool noticeably.
-The Riesling is rooted in barren and shallow soils, which promote a tighter style.
+The south-facing terraces of the Loibenberg store sun all day long and are considered the warmest in the Wachau.
+Between the first terraces at the foot of the slope and the last ones on the summit there are a good 200 meters in altitude.
+In addition, many vineyards are located in the shade of protective forests.
+In addition, ditches open to the north, the air of which allows the climate to cool down noticeably, especially at night.
+The Riesling is rooted in barren and shallow soils that promote a tighter style.

 |SKU||Case Size||Bottle Size|